 Body insecurities – we all have them, and as there is currently no magic spell promising a ‘poooof!
 I now love every inch of myself’ solution, bridal consultants have learnt great techniques for handling the hang-ups.

-Here’s one from Megan at Kudos Bridal Dunfermline: “We’re always told to wear something ‘flattering’, but I feel the best approach is to find something that makes you feel comfortable and relaxed and makes you forget about all those pesky insecurities that run through our heads 24/7.”
+"We're always told to wear something 'flattering', but I feel the best approach is to find something that makes you feel comfortable and relaxed," says Megan at Kudos Bridal Dunfermline

 So what does comfort mean to you?
 “Whether it’s a soft, floaty A-line that hides your tummy, or a structured mermaid gown that accentuates your curves, your dress should be designed to bring out all the bits of your body that you love while disguising anything you’d rather not have on show,” Megan says.